 Your first Christmas in London – what will you do?

-Spend Christmas at home with flatmates
+Spend your London Christmas at home with flatmates

 However, actual Christmas Day can be very quiet as many people leave the city to spend time with their family and friends.
-Also, most of the restaurants and shops close.
+Most of the restaurants and shops close.
 Your family will probably be your flatmates so I suggest you could stay in London with your flatmates and create your own special Christmas.
 You could cook up a Christmas feast at home.
 You could purchase a little tree and exchange a gift before watching crappy TV shows!

-Spend Christmas at a restaurant/pub/hotel
+Spend your London Christmas at a restaurant/pub/hotel

-Spend Christmas as a Volunteer
+Spend your London Christmas as a Volunteer

 If you will be on your own in London, you could volunteer at a charity for the day that is serving Christmas lunch to the needy.
 At least you will be around lots of people.